Access Map: supported tokens & credential formats¶

 EOF

-kingfisher access-map salesforce ./salesforce.json --json-out salesforce.access-map.json
+kingfisher access-map salesforce ./salesforce.json --format json > salesforce.access-map.json

 Notes (Salesforce)¶